Live life on offense

 If you do choose to live on offense, however, you will be rewarded with the potential to live a custom-tailored, fulfilling, regret-free life.

-So what does it actually look like to live on offense?
-Living on offense requires 1) having and understanding your own values, 2) living authentically, in congruence with those values, and 3) actively managing & maintaining your trajectory.
+So what does it look like to live on offense?
+Living on offense requires 1) having and understanding your own values, 2) living authentically, in congruence with those values, and 3) managing & maintaining your trajectory.

 Each deserves an explanation.